|LOOK MA Qrp CW TX Low Voltage Tube transmitter oscillator

-"Look Ma - No High Voltage" It is a milliwatt range vacuum oscillator
+Magazine entitled "Look Ma - No High Voltage" It is a milliwatt range

-kit assembled breadboard style using a new old stock vacuum tube
+vacuum oscillator kit assembled breadboard style using a new old

-across the crystal socket provided in the kit.
-The power output,
+can be soldered across the crystal socket provided in the kit.

-unfortunately, will probably not be useful for ham communications

-practice across the ham shack to your 40 meter receiver.
 The

+power output, unfortunately, will probably not be useful for ham

+Perfect for code practice across the ham shack to your 40 meter

-assembly manual is similar to (maybe better than?) the manuals that
+receiver.
+The assembly manual is similar to the manuals that came

-came with the radio kits in the 1960's.
-Plenty of illustrations and step
+with the radio kits in the 1960's.
+Plenty of illustrations and step by step

 |This is a carefully planned and designed replica of a